wspringer/highs-dx/.changeset/little-squids-invite.md

 ---
-"highs-ts": minor
+"highs-dx": minor
 ---

 Fixes an issue that caused the `VariableNameOf` type to be exported under the wrong name.